COACH WYATT'S "DOUBLE-WING" SYSTEM

 DOUBLE SLOT (RUN AND SHOOT)

-In 1980, I took a head coaching job at Hudson's Bay High, a large high school in Vancouver, Washington, and continued with the Run and Shoot that my predecessor at "Bay" had been running so successfully.
-But when it became apparent by my third year there that we were having as much success "Running" as "Shooting," especially with the misdirection game, I decided to get serious and try to learn more about misdirection from the best in the business - the University of Delaware- so I contacted them and bought a playbook and a two-reel film package showing the Delaware Wing-T in action.
-It was the best purchase I ever made.
+In 1980, I took the head coaching job at Hudson's Bay High, a large high school in Vancouver, Washington, and continued with the Run and Shoot that my predecessor at "Bay" had been running so successfully.
+But when it became apparent by my third year there that we were having as much success "Running" as "Shooting," especially with the misdirection running game, I decided to get serious and try to learn more about misdirection from the best in the business - the University of Delaware.
+I contacted them and bought a playbook and a two-reel film package showing the Delaware Wing-T in action, and it turned out to be the best purchase I ever made.

 WING-T